doctrine/dbal/docs/en/reference/caching.rst

 Caching half a result set would cause bugs if a subsequent caller needed more rows from that same result sets.
 To be able to cache the entire result set, it is always fetched entirely from the database.
-This means that all APIs will fetch the entire result set, even when not using on of the ``fetchAll*()`` methods.
+This means that all APIs will fetch the entire result set, even when not using one of the ``fetchAll*()`` methods.